 2

-Click New template.
+Click New custom template.

 A full-screen window appears.
 To exit this window, you can click Cancel or finish creating the custom template.Creating a custom template screen